golemfactory/golem-docs/src/pages/docs/creators/ray/ray-on-golem-cli.md

 Ray on Golem supports the following commands

+- `ray-on-golem start` starts `ray-on-golem` webserver and `yagna` daemon, so that when you run `ray up` the cluster can be started faster
+- `ray-on-golem stop` stops `ray-on-golem` webserver and `yagna` daemon, use it when you are done with using ray for a while
+- `ray-on-golem status` prints `ray-on-golem` webserver's status
+- `ray-on-golem version` prints `ray-on-golem` package information, use it when reporting problems
 - `ray-on-golem network-stats golem-cluster.yaml` scans the network and offers information about available providers ([details](#network-stats))
-- `ray-on-golem webserver` starts Golem requestor service controlling the providers used by the cluster
+- `ray-on-golem webserver` starts Golem requestor service controlling the providers used by the cluster (it is run internally, most probably you don't want to run it manually)

 ## Network stats